7 Banks to Consider for Your Business Account in Singapore

 Based in the UK, Standard Chartered has a global footprint stretching across Asia, Africa and the Middle East.
 For businesses in Singapore, Standard Chartered requires an initial deposit and an average monthly balance of SGD30,000—fall below that, and you’ll have to pay a monthly fee of SGD50.

 For foreign currency accounts, your first deposit has to be at least USD30,000.
 You’ll also have to pay a one-time fee of SGD50 if you want to bank online.
 Depending on the nature of your business, you may have access to FX spots or bonds and other treasury services.

 The size of the loan you may take out also depends on the size of your business—you’ll have to present financial statements from at least three years.

 Since its beginnings 80 years ago, United Overseas Bank or UOB has expanded its international presence to include Singapore, Malaysia, Indonesia, Thailand and China.
-UOB offers business banking alongside its corporate and commercial banking services, although you might find their procedure for opening a new bank account a bit convoluted.
+UOB offers business banking alongside its corporate and commercial banking services, although you might find its procedure for opening a new bank account a bit complex.